djshaji/ariel/README.md

    ./builddir/ariel
    ```
    The audio engine will automatically start when the application launches.

+1. **Plugin Discovery**
+   - View all available LV2 plugins in the left panel
+   - Use the search box to quickly find plugins by name, author, or URI
+   - Search is case-insensitive and searches across plugin names, authors, and URIs
+   - Click on a plugin to load it into the active chain

 2. **Loading Plugins**
    - Browse the plugin list on the left side of the window